conrad619/rakwireless-docs/docs/Product-Categories/WisGate/RAK7258/Quickstart/README.md

 ### Connecting to The Things Network (TTN)

 The Things Network is about enabling low power devices to use long range gateways to connect to an open-source, decentralized network to exchange data with Application.
-Learn more about The Things Network [here](https://www.thethingsnetwork.org/docs/).
+Learn more about The Things Network through their [documentation](https://www.thethingsnetwork.org/docs/).

-- First, you should have connected your RAK7258 Micro Gateway to the router in order to access the internet according to the method which has been introduced in the [Access the Internet](/Product-Categories/WisGate/RAK7258/Quickstart/#access-the-internet) section of this document.
+- First, you should have connected your RAK7258 Micro Gateway into the internet through a router according to the method which has been introduced in  the [Access the Internet](/Product-Categories/WisGate/RAK7258/Quickstart/#access-the-internet) section of this document.
 - Now go to the TTN Website: [https://www.thethingsnetwork.org/](https://www.thethingsnetwork.org/) and Login.
 You will then see the following page:

 <rk-img